-Net interest income is primarily comprised of interest generated from the Company's invested cash and cash equivalents and will fluctuate as available yields fluctuate.
+Net interest income is primarily comprised of interest generated from the Company's invested cash and cash equivalents and will fluctuate as average cash balances and available yields fluctuate.
+Net interest income also includes implicit interest expense on the Company's lease liabilities.